jquery paste

 What Shopping Does a Visiting Artist Do?

-Art Touring: So much to see.
+Art Interest: So much to see.
 Just stick a pin anywhere and go!

 A visiting friend wants to go on the Piero tour (click here).
-I'm glad to oblige this pilgrimage for a local boy from a neighboring Tuscan village.
+I'm glad to oblige this pilgrimage for a local boy from a nearby Tuscan village.
 Piero della Francesca is high on my list of Renaissance masters.
-His sense of serenely sculpted light, of physically solid yet beyond-real forms in space, of emotion perfectly contained yet dramatically expressied, remains remarkable to me.
+His sense of serenely sculpted light, of physically solid yet beyond-real forms in space, of emotion perfectly contained yet dramatically expressed, remains remarkable to me.

 You could pick any of your favourite Italian Renaissance masters and plan an interesting tour of Italy just by following the trail of their displayed works.
 Following the trail of Perugino, for example, will take you to Perugia, home also to delicious chocolates as well as savouring the equally sweet and highly decorative paintings by his associate, Pinturicchio.
 Like many ancient towns in Italy, there is so much to see and enjoy just by walking around and looking, and often festivals to add to the celebration.